Please click the questions below to discover the answers.

 Simply bring the requested items to our meeting.
 However, we realize that, like most people, your financial life probably isn't in perfect order already.
 Therefore, if you can't find everything requested, or if you don't complete the forms, that is okay.
 Simply bring what you have.
 We will sort through it, and after our meeting, we will develop a final list of items we still need.

 The initial conference meeting generally lasts about an hour and a half.

 Available and Responsive – We are available to you by phone, email, and in person.
 We check email and voicemail when we are not in the office and will do our best to respond to you within hours, regardless of the request.

 A close working relationship - We are confident that throughout the years or decades we are working together, you will be able to say that you have found a personal financial advisor who cares about you and your family, and who is fully committed to the realization of your financial goals.

 Clear reasoning for our recommendations – We believe that our recommendations must be clearly explained and carefully considered by clients.
 We help you understand the advice we offer by taking our time, and we provide you with supporting educational materials such as our audio seminar series, as well as other practical financial tools exclusively for our clients.

 Honesty - We promise to tell you the plain unvarnished truth, even if it creates discomfort in the short-term.
 We will also be honest when we don't know the answer to a question you ask.
-We will say, "I don't know, but I'll find out" and then we will get back to you with the answer.
+We will say, "I don't know, but I'll find out" and then get back to you with the answer.